JuliaML/MLDatasets.jl/README.md

 ## Available Datasets

-**Warning**: this package is under heavy redesign.
-The link belows point to the documentation for the yet to be released version.
-For the tagged version instead, please consult the [stable docs](https://JuliaML.github.io/MLDatasets.jl/stable).

 Datasets are grouped into different categories.
 Click on the links below for a full list of datasets available in each category.

 - [Graphs](https://juliaml.github.io/MLDatasets.jl/dev/datasets/graphs) - Datasets with an underlying graph structure: Cora, PubMed, CiteSeer, ...